TrialsNest

 The Belmont Report's ethical principles also support a conservative operating posture: keep participation voluntary, respect informed decision-making, and avoid channel practices that could create undue pressure.

-A site runs paid ads for a metabolic study and also works with a local community organization.
+A site runs paid ads for a study and also works with a local community organization.
 The ads generate volume, but many candidates misunderstand visit burden.
-The community partner sends fewer candidates, but they arrive with better expectations because the partner uses approved plain-language materials and routes questions to the coordinator.
+The community partner sends fewer candidates, but those candidates arrive with better expectations because the partner uses approved plain-language materials and routes questions to the coordinator.

-TrialsNest can support that comparison by keeping source, status, owner, blocker, next action, and close reason visible across paid and referral channels.
+TrialsNest can support that operating model by keeping source, status, owner, blocker, next action, and close reason visible across paid and referral channels.

 Site next step